 What's the difference between CentOS vs. Red Hat Enterprise Linux?
-That's what we break down in this blog.
+In this blog, we break down the differences between these two enterprise Linux distributions, including cost, lifecycle, packages, support, and more.

 CentOS and Red Hat Enterprise Linux have the same functionality.
-The biggest difference is that CentOS is a community-developed, free alternative to Red Hat.
+The biggest difference is that CentOS is a community-developed, free alternative to Red Hat Enterprise Linux.

 If you're considering moving from RHEL to another Linux distribution, CentOS is the best choice for mission-critical enterprises.